The Graham Academy

 The Graham Academy, an initiative of Gros Morne Summer Music (GMSM), is proud to be founded based upon the rich history of Dr. Gary Graham’s work here in Corner Brook.
-The Graham Academy gets its name and spirit from Gary Graham, the chair of Gros Morne Summer Music from 2007 until his passing in June 2019, and the recipient of both the Order of Newfoundland and an Honorary Doctorate from Memorial University for excellence in music education and lifelong service to the arts.
-Each initiative of the Graham Academy celebrates and supports the continuation of a different aspect of over forty years of Dr. Graham’s teaching here in Corner Brook.
+The Graham Academy gets its name and spirit from Gary Graham, the Chair of Gros Morne Summer Music from 2007 until his passing in June 2019, and the recipient of both the Order of Newfoundland and Labrador, and an Honorary Doctorate from Memorial University for excellence in music education and lifelong service to the arts.
+Each initiative of the Graham Academy celebrates and supports the continuation of a different aspect of fifty years of Dr. Graham’s teaching here in Corner Brook.

 Located at 110 Humber Road just behind Immaculate Heart of Mary School, this beautiful historic building has become home to music and art, friendship and laughter for generations to come.